 PPP offers monetary and non-monetary advantages for the public sector.
 It addresses the limited funding resources for local infrastructure or development projects of the public sector thereby allowing the allocation of public funds for other local priorities.
 It is a mechanism to distribute project risks to both public and private sector.
 PPP is geared for both sectors to gain improved efficiency and project implementation processes in delivering services to the public.
-Most importantly, PPP emphasizes Value for Money – focusing on reduced costs, better risk allocation, faster implementation, improved services and possible generation of additional revenue.
+Most importantly, PPP emphasizes Value for Money (VfM) – focusing on reduced costs, better risk allocation, faster implementation, improved services and possible generation of additional revenue.

 - Strategic mode of procurement

 - A contractual agreement between the public sector and the private sector

 - Acceleration of infrastructure provision and faster implementation

 Generally, there are two common forms of PPP structure: availability and concession-based PPPs.
 The two forms could be distinguished from each other based on what the public or private parties assume within the partnership, e.g. rights, obligations, and risks.

 A form of PPP wherein the public authority contracts with a private sector entity to provide a public good, service or product at a constant capacity to the implementing agency (IA) for a given fee (capacity fee) and a separate charge for usage of the public good, product or service (usage fee).
 Fees or tariffs are regulated by contract to provide for recovery of debt service, fixed costs of operation and a return on equity.